 This is why it’s so important these days to use secure passwords.
 The problem is that it’s pretty much impossible to remember all those goofy passwords with numbers, letters and symbols that we know we should be using for optimal protection!

-So to help protect you from criminals online, here are some tools that store and secure all your passwords in one place.
+To help protect you from criminals online, let’s look at some tools that store and secure all your passwords in one place.

 DashLane offers a free service that comes with basic capabilities, as well as a premium package that costs $39 a year for more bells and whistles.
 The basic way DashLane works is by generating a new master password for you everyday so all your accounts stay locked down.
 The service also offers the ability to act as an automatic form filler.

 According to PC Mag’s rating of the latest version of DashLane, the user experience is ‘smoother and easier than ever.’
-Here are some the benefits that got the service such a high rating:
+Here are some the features that got the service such a high rating:

-Check out the website to compare the free and premium packages available.
+Check out the website to compare the free and premium packages.

 LastPass is another highly rated password manager.
 LastPass allows you to store multiple complicated passwords for websites and have one point of access, so you only have one password to remember.
 It’s also a freemium site, which means it offers both a basic, free version, as well as a premium version for $12 a year that comes with more bells and whistles.